odedbarz/RevPublish/_readme.txt

 	(5) ANALYZE_RECONSTRUCT/MAIN_LOOPOVER_STATS.m: used to check effect of dependence between reconstructions.
 		The analysis is done in _FIGS4PAPER\ADDITIONALS.m.
 This file uses data from, _DATA\STATS\CCUNITS_(09-JUN-2021)_FOR_VALID_STATS_TEST.m.

 	MULTI-RUNs to compare between BEF sorting and random sorting (6) ANALYZE_RECONSTRUCT/MAIN_LOOPOVER_UNITS_MULTIRUNS.M:
 			* Repeats analysis for a given number of units;
 			* The units are selected at random in each run;
 			* The results are saved at _DATA/RECONSTRUCT/.

 		(7) ANALYZE_RECONSTRUCT/MAIN_CREATE_CC_DATABASE_MULTIRUNS.M:
 			* Analyze all the runs into one cell and saves it at the _DATA\ANALYSIS folder.

+	(8) _REVERB_PAPER/INTRO/MAIN_ANALYZE_DRR_AND_T60.M:
+			* Calculates the reverberation time RT60 for the stimuli.

 (C) Plots:
 	(1) FIGS4PAPER/RESULTS - SINGLE UNIT - CC & RMD MG/MAIN_ANALYZE_CCRESPONSE.M:
 		Plots the CC between each response (SU or MU) and the "best envelope".
 The best envelope is taken from CREATE_BF_TABLE.M (see above).
 It's the frequency with the highest Pearson correlation (CC) between one of the spectrogram frequency bands and the response.

 	(2) _Figs4Paper/RESULTS - POPULATION RESPONSE/RESULTS_CC_ANALYSIS.M:
 		(a) Two plots of SU & MUA reconstructions.
 Each plot shows CC as a function of DRRs for various number